TeissierYannis/CPE-bigdata-TDM-project/services/README.md

 ```

 This will return a graph of the number of images per year.
-You can choose the number of intervals and the type of graph (bar, pie, curve or all)
+You can choose the number of intervals and the type of graph (bar, pie, curve, wordcloud or all)

 - **Camera brand**: